doyu/elc2019/index.md

 - JSON <-> binary representation
 ---
 # generate smaller Runtime
 - A general purpose runtime is too big.
+(FIXME: size info)
  - all ops built-in
 - A model is optimized per some HWAs.
  - not all HWAs